mbsa-tud/tsad_platform/README.md

 #### (Optional) Data preparation

-To prepare the data your own way, you can add your model to the main *switch* statements in the following files within the `tsad_platform > src > data` folder:
+To prepare the data your own way, you can add your model name to the main *switch* statements in the following files within the `tsad_platform > src > data` folder:

 * **For deep neural networks**: `prepareDataTrain_DNN.m`, `prepareDataTest_DNN.m`.
 * **For classic machine learning methods**: `prepareDataTrain_CML.m`, `prepareDataTest_CML.m`.